 those who need extra coaching.

-When people talk about contact centre software, they are often
+When people talk about contact centre (call centre) technology solutions, they are often

 referring to a multi-channel system which an agent uses to interact with customers